NovemberFall/LeetCode-NoteBook/docs/amazon/rotting.md

         //minute, represent the number of minute
         int minute = 0;

-        //if there are still fresh oranages left, and queue is not emepty
+        //if there are still fresh oranages left,
+        //and queue is not emepty
-        //until up, down, left, right boundary or we have traversed all rotten oranages
+        //until up, down, left, right boundary or
+        //we have traversed all rotten oranages
         while (count > 0 && !queue.isEmpty()) {

             // BFS layer + 1
             minute++;

-            //get the current the number of rotten oranages, since we will update every queue from every laryer int size = queue.size();
+            //get the current the number of rotten oranages,
+            //since we will update every queue from every laryer int size = queue.size();

             //traverse current layer's queue